dajale423/e2e_sae/README.md

 # e2e_sae

+This is same e2e_sae from Apollo Research, but I made the dependencies less strict.

 This library is used to train and evaluate Sparse Autoencoders (SAEs).
 It handles the following training types:
 - e2e (end-to-end): Loss function includes sparsity and final model kl_divergence.